jmviz/wety/notes.md

 * Add senseid to items.
 Parse in JSON by finding ':' then taking everything after.

-* When there is dispute about which root a word has, sometimes there are multiple `root` templates (e.g. https://en.wiktionary.org/wiki/sect#Etymology) or, alternatively, multiple roots given in one `root` template (e.g. https://en.wiktionary.org/wiki/bunker#Etymology_1).
-Homographic roots are fairly common so sense id arguments are not uncommon to see being used in `root` templates.
-It seems an alternate usage (though not specified by template documentation) is to give the sense id in parentheses after the root term, with a space separating (see e.g. https://en.wiktionary.org/wiki/bitch#Etymology).
-Finally, it seems somewhat common not to have a `root` template at all, but instead to manually give a link to the Category for words derived from a root (see e.g. https://en.wiktionary.org/w/index.php?title=bank), where this link is of the form (e.g.) "English terms derived from the Proto-Indo-European root *bʰeg- (bend)".

-* Could track the total number of glosses associated with all items that share the same ety, as an approximate measure of the "commonness" of the ety.
-This could then be used to order the etys by commonness, which would be useful for ordering the results of a search of a homographic term.
-This won't need implementing if https://github.com/tatuylonen/wiktextract/issues/74 gets resolved.

-* Make test case for imputation with [ǵʰelh₃-](https://en.wiktionary.org/wiki/Category:English_terms_derived_from_the_Proto-Indo-European_root_*%C7%B5%CA%B0elh%E2%82%83-).
-    * Also see e.g. https://en.wiktionary.org/wiki/Reconstruction:Proto-Hellenic/k%CA%B0l%C5%8Dr%C3%B3s, template could be fixed on wiktionary.
-Or see https://en.wiktionary.org/wiki/Reconstruction:Proto-Germanic/beun%C4%85, where PIE root is given in `m` template and so we ignore it.
-For cases like these, perhaps we could record the `root` info for each entry, if it exists.
-Then, after all other source processing, we have a impute_roots() function where we follow the sources of each item until the last, and test if the last == the root.
-If not, add a (imputed) source, last -> root.

 * Implement better sense disambiguation.
     * Take PoSs into account.
 This will be particularly helpful when items have no gloss.
     * Could add specific rules for the few templates where you would expect a different PoS, e.g. `deverbal`.